Azure/azure-sdk-for-java/sdk/appconfiguration/azure-data-appconfiguration/README.md

 #### Individual Dependency

 If targeting a specific version of App Configuration you could forgo using the BOM and include it as an individual dependency.
+Using individual dependencies will require management of inter-artifact dependencies.

 [//]: # ({x-version-update-start;com.azure:azure-data-appconfiguration;current})
 ```xml